hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes3.md

 with grilled chicken, steak, or seafood.
 Certain Mexican restaurants may improvise on items such as substituting tortilla strips for croutons.

+## Chicago Style Hot Dog 芝加哥热狗

+A Chicago-style hot dog, also called Chicago Dog or Chicago Red Hot, is an all-beef frankfurter on a poppy seed bun, originating from the city of Chicago, Illinois.
+The hot dog is topped with yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers and a dash of celery salt.
+The complete assembly of Chicago hot dog is said to be "dragged through the garden" due to the many toppings.
+The canonical recipe of Chicago hot dog does not include ketchup, and there is a widely shared, strong opinion among many Chicagoans that ketchup is unacceptable.
+A number of Chicago hot dog vendors do not offer ketchup as a condiment.

+The "dragged through the garden" style is heavily promoted by Vienna Beef and Red Hot Chicago, the two most prominent Chicago hot dog manufacturers.
+Several popular hot dog stands serve a simpler version: a steamed natural-casing dog with only mustard, onions, plain relish and sport peppers, wrapped up with hand-cut French fries.
+Many vendors offer Chicago-style dog with cheese sauce, known as cheese dog.

+Hot dogs are American’s favorite foods and regarded as a fun food by most Americans.
+In America, sports and hot dogs go together like cookies and milk.
+People usually eat hot dogs while watching sports, which is an American tradition with a long history.

 <hr class='reviewline'/>
 <p class='reviewtip'><script type='text/javascript' src='{% include relref.html url="/assets/reviewjs/blogs/2026-06-02-Intermediate-English-Lecture-Notes3.md.js" %}'></script></p>